8 week baby check by GP and immunisation clinic with the practice nurse, late Wednesday morning by appointment.

 We are happy to provide a range of non-NHS services for which we charge a fee.
 This fee is reviewed on an annual basis.
 These include full medical examinations required for employers, private certificates, PSV or HGV licences and medical reports and examinations for insurance companies etc.

-A full list of the services provided and the associated costs is avaiable to download - Private Vaccination Fees.
+A full list of the services provided and the associated costs is available to download below.